OneMoreSummer/academic-kickstart/content/post/darwin-skiing-chess-250-000-swedes/index.md

 Massive study across many individual sports (n=244,560)

-It contrasted physical sports with cognitive ‘sports’ e-sports & chess
+It contrasted physical sports with cognitive ‘sports’.
+(Cross-Country Skiing, Alpine Skiing, Athletics, Orienteering, E-sports & Chess.)

 RAE found in all sports in children and for both sexes.